Hasancalı, Musabeyli

 Hasancalı is a village in the Musabeyli District, Kilis Province, Turkey.
 The village had a population of 1616 in 2022.

 View from Hasancalı, early 20th century.

 Demographics

-English traveller Mark Sykes noted Hasancalı as a settlement inhabited by 400 Turks in early 20th century with nomadic Kurds dwelling around.
+English traveller Mark Sykes noted Hasancalı as a settlement inhabited by 400 Turks in the early 20th century with nomadic Kurds dwelling around.
 It is currently also inhabited by Kurds of the Delikan tribe.

 A comparative sketch by Mark Sykes of a Turk from Hasancalı (to the left) and a Turk from Kuluncak.